-These are deductions that are not connected with a trade or business.
-They include the following:
+Enter as a positive number deductions that are not connected with a trade or business.
+They

-• IRA deduction.
+- IRA deductions

-• Deduction for payments on behalf of a self-employed individual to a Keogh retirement plan, a simplified employee pension (SEP) plan, or a SIMPLE plan.
+- Deductions for payments on behalf of a self-employed individual to a SEP, SIMPLE, or qualified plan.

-• Alimony.
+- Alimony.

-• Itemized deductions are usually nonbusiness, except for casualty and theft losses, and any employee business expenses.
+- Most itemized deductions (except for casualty and theft losses and any employee business expenses).

-• Standard deduction.
+- The standard deduction.

 Do not enter business deductions on line 9.
 These are deductions that are connected with a trade or business.
-They include the following:
+They include:

-• State income tax on business profits.

-Moving expenses.

-• Deduction for one-half of self-employment tax.

-• Rental losses.

-• Loss on the sale or exchange of business real estate or depreciable property.

-• Your share of a business loss from a partnership or an S corporation.

-• Ordinary loss on the sale or exchange of section 1244 (small business) stock.

-• Ordinary loss on the sale or exchange of stock in a small business investment company operating under the Small Business Investment Act of 1958.

-• Loss from the sale of accounts receivable if such accounts arose under the accrual method of accounting.

-• If you itemized your deductions, casualty and theft losses are business deductions even if they involve nonbusiness property.
-Employee business expenses such as union dues, uniforms, tools, and educational expenses are also business deductions.
+- State income tax on business profits. - · Moving expenses. - The deduction for one-half of self-employment tax. - · Rental losses. - · Loss on the sale or exchange of business real estate or depreciable property. - Your share of a business loss from a partnership or an S corporation. - · Ordinary loss on the sale or exchange of section 1244 (small business) stock. - · Ordinary loss on the sale or exchange of stock in a small business investment company operating under the Small Business Investment Act of 1958. - Loss from the sale of accounts receivable if such accounts arose under the accrual method - · If you itemized your deductions, casualty and theft losses (even if they involve nonbusiness property) and employee business expenses (such as union dues, uniforms, tools, and educational expenses).